HenryCHYeung/TapIn-Code/README.md

 11/17/2022
 "Send email" functionality completed in the "login.js" file.
 The module "Nodemailer" is used.
 The current modules used are:
 "Sqlite3", "Express", "Express-session", "Nodemailer".

+11/23/2022
+Made it so that a new page will not be loaded on failed login/email sending.
+Instead, flash messages are used to display the error.
+To achieve this, the original "index.html" file has been split into "index.ejs" and "index2.ejs", where the former is the login page and the latter is the forget password page.
+The modules "connect-flash", "flashify", and "ejs" are used.
+The current modules used are:
+"Sqlite3", "Express", "Express-session", "Nodemailer", "Connect-flash", "Flashify", "EJS".